-Employer Retirement Plan-to-IRA Rollover (by IRA Owner).
-Eligible distributions from qualifying employer retirement plans may be rolled over, directly or indirectly, to your Traditional IRA.
+Employer Retirement Plan to IRA Rollover (by IRA Owner).
+Eligible distributions from qualifying employer retirement plan(s) may be rolled over, directly or indirectly, to your IRA.
 Qualifying employer retirement plans include qualified plans (e.g., 401(k) plans or profit sharing plans), governmental 457(b) plans, 403(b) arrangements and 403(a) arrangements.
-Amounts that may not be rolled over to your Traditional IRA include any required minimum distributions, hardship distributions, any part of a series of substantially equal periodic payments, or distributions consisting of Roth 401(k) or Roth 403(b) assets.
+Amounts that may not be rolled over include any required minimum distributions, hardship distributions, any part of a series of substantially equal periodic payments, or distributions consisting of Roth 401(k) or Roth 403(b) assets.

-To complete a direct rollover, you must generally instruct the plan administrator to send the distribution to your Traditional IRA Custodian.
-To complete an indirect rollover, you must generally request that the plan administrator make a distribution directly to you.
-You typically have 60 days from the date you receive an eligible rollover distribution to complete an indirect rollover.
-Any amount not properly rolled over within the 60-day period will generally be taxable in the year distributed (except for any amount that represents after-tax contributions) and may be, if you are under age 591⁄2, subject to the premature distribution penalty tax.
-If you choose the indirect rollover method, the plan administrator is typically required to withhold 20% of the eligible rollover distribution amount for purposes of federal income tax withholding.
-You may, however, make up the withheld amount out of pocket and roll over the full amount.
+To complete a direct rollover, you instruct the plan administrator to send the distribution to your Custodian.
+To complete an indirect rollover, you request the plan administrator to distribute your plan balance to you.
+You then have 60 days from the date you receive the distribution to complete the rollover.
+Note, however, the IRS generally requires the plan administrator to withhold 20% for federal income tax withholding purposes if you choose the indirect rollover method.
+You may, however, make up the 20% withholding out of pocket and roll over the full amount.
 If you do not make up the withheld amount out of pocket, the 20% withheld (and not rolled over) will be treated as a distribution, subject to applicable taxes and penalties.

 Conduit IRA.
-You may use your IRA as a conduit to temporarily hold amounts you receive in an eligible rollover distribution from an employer's retirement plan.
-Should you combine or add other amounts (e.g., regular contributions) to your conduit IRA, you may lose the ability to subsequently roll these funds into another employer plan to take advantage of special tax rules available for certain qualified plan distribution amounts.
+You may use your IRA as a holding account (conduit) for amounts you receive in an eligible rollover distribution from one employer's retirement plan that you later roll over into a new employer's retirement plan.
+The conduit IRA must be made up of only those amounts and earnings on those amounts.
+Should you combine or add other amounts, e.g., regular contributions, to your conduit IRA, you may not be able to take advantage of special tax rules available for certain qualified plan amounts.
 Consult your tax advisor for additional information.

-Employer Retirement Plan-to-IRA Rollover (by Inherited IRA Owner).
-Please refer to the section of this document entitled "Inherited IRA".
+Employer Retirement Plan to IRA Rollover (by Inherited IRA Owner).
+Please refer to the section entitled "Inherited IRA" of this document.

-IRA-to-Employer Retirement Plan Rollover.
-If your employer's retirement plan accepts rollovers from IRAs, you may complete a direct or indirect rollover of your pre-tax assets in your Traditional IRA into your employer retirement plan.
-If you are required to take minimum distributions because you are age 701⁄2 or older, you may not roll over any required minimum distributions.
+IRA Rollover to Employer's Retirement Plan.
+If your employer's retirement plan accepts rollovers from IRAs, you may complete a direct or indirect rollover of your pre-tax assets in your Traditional IRA.

-Conversion of Traditional IRA to Roth IRA.
-Generally, you may convert all or a portion of your Traditional IRA to a Roth IRA provided you meet any applicable eligibility requirements as defined in the Code and Regulations.
-Except for amounts that represent basis, amounts converted are generally treated as taxable distributions.
-However, the premature distribution penalty that typically applies to taxable withdrawals taken prior to age 591⁄2, does not apply to amounts converted from a Traditional IRA to a Roth IRA.
+Conversion of IRA to Roth IRA.
+Generally, you may convert all or part of your IRA to a Roth IRA provided you meet current eligibility requirements as defined in the Code and Regulations.
+Amounts converted are treated as taxable distributions (unless any amounts represent nondeductible contributions).
+However, if you are under age 591⁄2 and completing an eligible conversion, the premature distribution penalty tax does not apply.
 Required minimum distributions may not be converted.
-Traditional IRA-to-Roth IRA conversions are not subject to the 12-month rollover restriction that typically applies to rollovers between IRAs.